Back to developer page.

 GitHub Actions is the continuous integration tool of GitHub.
 Actions are setup using so-called workflows, where each workflow possibly consists of different jobs.
 Actions can be triggered by events on the repository such as pushes, pull request and others.
 Any file found in REPOSITORY/.github/workflows which ends on .yml automatically defines a workflow.
 If you want to enable or disable GitHub Actions, change your repository settings on GitHub via Settings->Actions.

-Currently, we have implemented some basic GitHub Actions which run a subset of the tests that the buildbot, our current continuous integration tool, runs.
+Currently, we have implemented some basic GitHub Actions.
 All of them are triggered by pushing commits to the main repository and by pushing to pull requests opened against the main repository.

 The first workflow runs on MacOS and uses the default compilers.
 It executes the driver, translator, and the standard config tests, i.e. it runs tox -e driver,translator,search.
 Another workflow runs on multiple Windows and Visual Studio Enterprise versions.
 This workflow runs the translator and search tests (once the current version of VAL accepts the plans of Fast Downward, we want to add the driver tests).
 There is a workflow for Ubuntu that runs different combinations of different versions of Ubuntu, Python and compilers.
 On this workflow we execute the driver, translator, and search tests.
 Furthermore, there is a workflow to ensure the code quality.
 This workflow checks the style and clang-tidy tests.
 Our final workflow is only executed on pushes to the main branch of the aibasel/downward repository and updates the documentation.